 FRAME|WORK is a weekly blog series that highlights an artwork in the Museums' permanent collections.
-This week we feature an extraordinary contemporary piece of Pueblo pottery born out of centuries-old traditions.
-Jacob Koopee's seed jar is currently on display at the de Young.
+Tomorrow is the 125th anniversary of Diego Rivera’s birth, so this week we feature his iconic Two Women and a Child, which is currently on display at the de Young.

 "Will Work for Art" takes you behind the scenes to meet the people who make the Fine Arts Museums work.
-This week we take you into the intriguing world of frame conservation to meet Natasa Morovic (imagine an “h” after the “s” in her first name, and after the “c” in her last name, and you get the right pronunciation).
-Natasa is the associate frames conservator working in Paintings Conservation.
-Originally from Slovenia, she has worked with the Museums for fourteen years!
+This week we take into the glamorous world of the Museums' development department with Ashley Stropes Brown, the manager of membership and development events.
+Originally from Laguna Niguel, California, Ashley has been with the Museums for a little over five years.